Undergraduate Program Computer Application Minor

 Computational simulation and mathematical modeling are becoming increasingly important as tools in the geosciences to forecast and understand the world around us.

 The computer application curriculum is designed to be flexible, allowing you to choose courses from different departments that best suit your interests.
-A pair of core courses introduces you to real-world applications of digital computers, modeling software and numerical methods, including stratigraphic sections, chart recordings, sample locations, mapping, trend surfaces, clustering, and solving systems of equations that describe geological processes.
+A pair of core courses introduce you to real-world applications of digital computers, modeling software, and numerical methods, including stratigraphic sections, chart recordings, sample locations, mapping, trend surfaces, clustering, and solving systems of equations that describe geological processes.